Temple-University-CIS-4496/cis-4496-project-hvac/Docs/Project/Charter.md

 - What are the qualitative objectives? (e.g. reduce user churn)

   Improving comfort of the occupant inside of their home.
+Buisness objective: If I ask a resident to lower their set point in the winter one degree I need data to show that it will save them energy and money.

 - What is a quantifiable metric (e.g. reduce the fraction of users with 4-week inactivity)

   Reduce the cost of HVAC-related bills.

 - Quantify what improvement in the values of the metrics are useful for the customer scenario (e.g. reduce the fraction of users with 4-week inactivity by 20%)

-  Improve the cost by 3% per degree.
+  We can give concret energy/money data that will help them make infomred decisions to try and improve the cost by 3%.
+  Buisness questions: can we give customers an effiencincy score and how they compare to everyone else?
+To help push energy effiencicy

 - What is the baseline (current) value of the metric? (e.g. current fraction of users with 4-week inactivity = 60%)

-**TODO**
+During our project we will determine the current HVAC baseline each house pays based off runtime and 17cents per KWH.

 - How will we measure the metric? (e.g. A/B test on a specified subset for a specified period; or comparison of performance after implementation to baseline)

+2.5 ton AC unit is 8,790 watts.
 We will measure it by

 ## Plan